mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

     return _Celsius;
 ```

-To call a `Sub` procedure from another procedure, type the name of the procedure along with values for any required arguments, each separated by a space.
+To call a procedure from another procedure, type the name of the procedure along with values for any required arguments, each separated by a space.

 The function will returns a single value based on its final `return` statement.
 A return statement with a variable name, followed by a semicolon (;) returns the reference to that variable.
 A return statement with simply a semicolon (;) returns nothing.
 The return statement is not required to end a procedure.